- IAS Officer

 IAS officer job working hours often get stretched on various occasions that require strict actions to maintain law and order and coordinate with the general public.

 The working hours often get stretched on various occasions.

 How to become a IAS Officer?

 If you have the heart to serve the nation mostly during times of crisis by maintaining its law and order, and implementing and administering government policies and programs then a career as an IAS Officer is the best option for you.
 If you are someone looking for how to become an IAS Officer in India then we have mentioned below how to become an IAS officer step by step.

 What are the skills and qualities required to become a/an IAS Officer?

-Decision-making skills: An IAS officer is a part of government machinery.
-He or she must be able to adapt to the changes in the system, operator and structure.
-An IAS officer is quick in analysing the available possibilities and potential outcome to take decisions accordingly.
+Decision-making skills: An IAS officer is a part of the government machinery.
+He or she must be able to adapt to the changes in the system, operator, and structure.
+An IAS officer is quick in analyzing the available possibilities and potential outcomes to take decisions accordingly.